-White paper September 2015
+White paper | September 2015

-SinorixTM Silent Extinguishing Technology provides measures designed to ensure the safe operation of storage systems before, during and after the discharge of a dry extinguishing system.
+Sinorix[TM] Silent Extinguishing Technology provides measures designed to ensure the safe operation of storage systems before, during and after the discharge of an inert gas extinguishing system.

-When the fire protection industry became aware of the potential disruptions to magnetic hard disk drives and storage systems during the discharge of automated dry extinguishing systems, Siemens analyzed the problem, introduced products and developed additional measures.
+When the fire protection industry became aware of the potential disruptions to magnetic hard disk drives and storage systems during the discharge of automated inert gas extinguishing systems, Siemens analyzed the problem, introduced products and developed additional measures.

-This white paper describes Silent Extinguishing for inert gases and how the Sinorix Silent Nozzle operates in conjunction with additional measures.
+This white paper describes Silent Extinguishing for inert gas extinguishing systems and how the Sinorix Silent Nozzle operates in conjunction with additional measures.
 The Silent Nozzle and associated measures can prevent noise-induced disruptions to hard disk drives and entire storage systems in data centers.